Questions to and answers from Mik Aidt

-In other words, assuming voters elect a group of councillors who will be taking this vision paper seriously, it is not a question whether heavy vehicles should be going through the city or not.
+In other words, assuming voters elect a group of councillors who will be taking this vision paper seriously, (#Vote1FOrOurFuture), it is not a question whether heavy vehicles should be going through the city or not.
 Heavy vehicles are to be diverted out on a ring road, going around the city through non-residential zones, as it is done in any modern city around the world.

 The only question is when this will happen, and that depends primarily on financing.

 There has been a trial restriction of heavy vehicle movements in Mercer and Malop Streets.
 VicRoads commissioned an evaluation of the first stage of the project, which is currently underway.
-So the trial has a second stage, and concerned citizens need to keep a close eye on this – and keep speaking up about this issue.
+So the trial has a second stage, and concerned citizens in the community need to keep a close eye on this – and keep speaking up about this issue.

 WHAT SHOULD WE DO ABOUT…

-Cycling in Geelong
+Safety for cyclists in Geelong